 When Charles II ascended the throne in 1660, English subjects on both sides of the Atlantic celebrated the restoration of the English monarchy after a decade of living without a king during the English Civil War and Cromwell’s dictatorial Commonwealth.
 Charles II lost little time in strengthening England’s global power.
-From the 1660s to the 1680s, England added more possessions to its North American holdings by establishing the Restoration colonies of New York and New Jersey (taken from the Dutch) as well as Pennsylvania and the Carolinas.
-In order to reap the greatest economic benefit from England’s overseas possessions, Charles II enacted the mercantilist Navigation Acts, although many colonial merchants ignored them and enforcement remained lax.
+From the 1660s to the 1680s, England added to its North American holdings by establishing the Restoration colonies of New York and New Jersey (taken from the Dutch) as well as Pennsylvania and the Carolinas.
+In order to reap the greatest economic benefit from England’s overseas possessions, Charles II expanded on the mercantilist Navigation Acts begun by Cromwell, requiring commerce to be conducted using British ships and controlling where and in what products the colonies could trade; although many colonial merchants ignored them and enforcement remained lax.
 All the Restoration colonies started as proprietary colonies through grants the king gave to a trusted individual, family, or group.

 Slavery developed quickly in the Carolinas, largely because so many of the early migrants came from Barbados, where slavery was a well-established practice.
 By the end of the 1600s, a very wealthy class of rice planters attained dominance in the southern part of the Carolinas, especially around Charles Town.
 By 1715, a majority of the South Carolina population were enslaved Africans.
 The legal basis for slavery was established in the early 1700s as the Carolinas began to pass slave laws based on the Barbados slave codes of the late 1600s.
 These laws reduced Africans to the status of property to be bought and sold as other commodities.